St. Andrew's School (Mauritius): History

 In June 1961, in her Birthday Honours list, H.M. the Queen conferred the OBE on Canon McAvan in recognition of his devoted service to the cause of education.
 In February 1962, owing to health problems, McAvan went on leave and did not come back, taking up instead parochial ministry in England.
 In July 1962 Mr John Russan, B.A., succeeded as Warden.
 December 1967 saw the departure of the last expatriate staff and appointment of the first Mauritian Warden, the Rev. Rex Donat at the head of a completely Mauritian staff.
 He had been a pupil of the school from 1948 to 1954 and also a member of the teaching staff of the school in 1961.

-Ham Koung [John] Ng Lung Kit became the first laureate (science side) of St Andrew's in February 1972; he later obtained his FRCS from Edinburgh Royal College of Surgeons and is today Managing Director of Clinique Mauricienne.)
+Ham Koung [John] Ng Lung Kit became the first laureate (Science side) of St Andrew's in February 1972; he later obtained his FRCS from Edinburgh Royal College of Surgeons and is today Managing Director of Clinique Mauricienne.)
 In May 1984, Donat vacated his post to become Bishop of Mauritius and was succeeded by Mr Donald Runghen, B.A., P.G.C.E., as rector since the title of Warden was phased out.
 In 1995, Prof Goolam Mohamedbhai, former student of St Andrew's School was appointed as the Vice Chancellor of the University of Mauritius.
 On 1 October 2000, Mrs. Indira Manrakhan became the first lady rector of St Andrew's on the retirement of Mr Runghen and the Rev. Michael Chuttooa was appointed as Manager of the school.
 She was then succeeded by Mrs. Mirella Couronne in 2002 who kept her position as rector of the school until 2010 when she retired to be succeeded by Mrs Floriane Laventure who is currently managing the school.
+On 8 February 2008, the school had its second laureate (Science Side) in the person of Kaneesh Munbodh.